Lamisil Oral GranulesPronunciation

 - Swallow combination of food and granules without chewing.

-If you take too much Lamisil call your doctor.
+- If you take too much Lamisil Oral Granules call your doctor.
 You may have the following symptoms:

-What are the possible side effects of Lamisil?
+What are the possible side effects of Lamisil Oral Granules?

 - liver problems that can lead to the need for liver transplant, or death.
 Tell your doctor right away if you get any of these symptoms of a liver problem:

-Your doctor should do a blood test to check you for liver problems before you take Lamisil.
+Your doctor should do a blood test to check you for liver problems before you take Lamisil Oral Granules.

-- change in taste or loss of taste may happen with Lamisil.
-This usually improves within several weeks after stopping Lamisil, but may last for a long time or may become permanent.
+- change in taste or loss of taste may happen with Lamisil Oral Granules and can be severe.
+This may improve within several weeks after you stop taking Lamisil Oral Granules, but may last for a long time or may become permanent.
 Tell your doctor if you have:

-- change in smell or loss of smell may happen with Lamisil.
-This may improve after stopping Lamisil, but may last for a long time or may become permanent.
+- change in smell or loss of smell may happen with Lamisil Oral Granules.
+This may improve after you stop taking Lamisil Oral Granules, but may last for a long time or may become permanent.

 - depressive symptoms.
 Tell your doctor right away if you have any of these signs or symptoms: